adriendelsalle/jhub-on-kubespray/README.md

 [[Top]](#table-of-contents)

-### StorageClass and provisioner
+### Set a `StorageClass` and a provisioner

 Deployments usually require storage in order to persist data since pods are designed to be ephemerals.

 Kubernetes introduced several concepts around this:
-- Persistant Volume: a declaration of an available volume
+- Persistant Volume `PV`: a declaration of an available volume
-- Persistant Volume Claim: a claim for Persistent Volume
+- Persistant Volume Claim `PVC`: a claim for Persistent Volume
 - etc.

 For more detailed information, please refer to the official Kubernetes documentation about [storage](https://kubernetes.io/docs/concepts/storage) that covers volumes/PV/PVC/provisioning/etc.